 • Billing/account details.

-• Other medical practitioners or practices, such as former GPs and specialists, pathology labs;
+• Other medical practitioners or health care practices, such as former GPs and specialists, pathology labs, and other clinics where you have undergone relevant prior diagnostic imaging;

 We will usually obtain your consent before collecting information from these other sources, but in emergency situations we may need to collect personal information from your relatives or from other sources without your consent.